Andreas Haefliger: Career

 Andreas Haefliger has performed with virtually every major orchestra in the world, including the New York Philharmonic, the Chicago Symphony Orchestra, the Cleveland Orchestra, the Boston Symphony, the Los Angeles Philharmonic, the Pittsburgh Symphony, the San Francisco Symphony, the London Symphony Orchestra, the Royal Concertgebouw Orchestra, the Philharmonia Orchestra, the Orchestre de Paris, the Budapest Festival Orchestra, the Bavarian Radio Symphony Orchestra, the Munich Philharmonic, the Vienna Symphony, the Deutsche Sinfonieorchester Berlin, the Leipzig Gewandhaus, the NHK Symphony Orchestra and the Hong Kong Philharmonic.

 He has collaborated with such conductors as Christoph von Dohnanyi, Herbert Blomstedt, Riccardo Chailly, Christian Thielemann, Sir Andrew Davis, Donald Runnicles, Jonathan Nott, Susanna Mälkki, Lorin Maazel, Myung-whun Chung, Marin Alsop, Sakari Oramo, Charles Dutoit, Ludovic Morlot and Jukka-Pekka Saraste.

 His solo recitals span a wide range of repertoire, and he is celebrated for his innovative and curatorial approach to programming.
 He has won many plaudits for his Beethoven Perspectives recital programmes in concert at major halls and festivals worldwide, including at Carnegie Hall, the Berliner Philharmonie, the Wiener Konzerthaus, and at the Salzburg, Lucerne, Edinburgh, Ravinia and Aspen Festivals.
 Since his solo recital debut at the Wigmore Hall in 1992, he enjoys a particularly close relationship with that venue that includes his activities as soloist, chamber musician, and vocal recital partner.

-After the Covid-pandemic lockdown of 2020, Haefliger joined violinist Hilary Hahn in a highly acclaimed series of Beethoven Sonatas recitals in Europe and the US, including Vienna’s Konzerthaus, La Fenice in Italy, Chicago’s Symphony Hall, the Kennedy Center, and Wigmore Hall.
+After the Covid-pandemic lockdown of 2020, Haefliger joined violinist Hilary Hahn in a highly acclaimed series of Beethoven Sonatas recitals in Europe and the US, including Vienna's Konzerthaus, La Fenice in Italy, Chicago's Symphony Hall, the Kennedy Center, and Wigmore Hall.
 Other important partnerships in concert and on CD have been with the Takacs Quartet, Marina Piccinini, and the baritone Matthias Goerne.

-Haefliger’s interest in contemporary music has resulted in several new commissions including a Double Concerto for flute and piano by Michael Colgrass and the Boston Symphony Orchestra, and most recently, a highly successful piano concerto, Gran Toccata by Dieter Ammann.
+Haefliger's interest in contemporary music has resulted in several new commissions including a Double Concerto for flute and piano by Michael Colgrass and the Boston Symphony Orchestra, and most recently, a highly successful piano concerto, Gran Toccata by Dieter Ammann.
 This high caliber virtuostic concerto can be heard on his first ever concerto disc with Susanna Malkki and the Helsinki Philharmonic, coupled with Bartok and Ravel concerti.
 It was co-commissioned for Haefliger by the BBC Proms, together with the Boston Symphony, the Wiener Konzerthaus, Munich Philharmonic, Taipei Symphony and Lucerne Festival, where in August 2022 he gave the Swiss premiere, accompanied by Susanna Malkki and the Helsinki Philharmonic (also touring to the Edinburgh Festival).

 Recordings

-Haefliger’s reputation as a uniquely insightful interpreter of Beethoven has been built over twenty years of performing and recording his “Perspectives” series, performing the complete solo works of Beethoven alongside works by other composers from Mozart to Ligeti.He has a longstanding relationship with Tonmeister Markus Heiland, piano technicians Georg Ammann and Stefan Knüpfer, and the outstanding acoustics of Salle De Musique in La Chaux-de-Fonds and the Mozartsaal at Wiener Konzerthaus.
+Haefliger is known for his recordings of Beethoven, particularly in his “Perspectives” series, where he performed the complete solo works of Beethoven alongside works by other composers from Mozart to Ligeti.